Central Presbyterian Church

 Erected 1994 by Texas Historical Commission.
 (Marker Number 8189.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-First Baptist Church of Paris (about 400 feet away, measured in a direct line); Robert Cooke Buckner (about 400 feet away); Paris Fire Department (about 600 feet away); Paris Public Schools (approx. 0.2 miles away); The Paris Fire, 1916 (approx. 0.2 miles away); John James Culbertson (approx. ¼ mile away); First National Bank of Paris (approx. ¼ mile away); Judge Wm.
-Henry Lightfoot House (approx. ¼ mile away).
+Church of the Holy Cross, Episcopal (within shouting distance of this marker); First Baptist Church of Paris (about 400 feet away, measured in a direct line); Robert Cooke Buckner (about 400 feet away); Paris Fire Department (about 600 feet away); First United Methodist Church of Paris (approx. 0.2 miles away); Paris Public Schools (approx. 0.2 miles away); The Paris Fire, 1916 (approx. 0.2 miles away); John James Culbertson (approx. ¼ mile away).
 Touch for a list and map of all markers in Paris.

 Credits.
 This page was last revised on January 5, 2019.
-This page originally submitted on January 5, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 60 times since then.
+It was originally submitted on January 5, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 112 times since then.
 Photos: 1, 2. submitted on January 5, 2019.